-Find out how the UK, USA, EU, Australia, India, & UAE are responding to “code red” climate alert.
+Find out how the UK, USA, UAE, KSA, EU, Australia, & India are responding to “code red” climate alert.

-The latest UN report on climate change made for stark reading—especially if you find the term “code red” alarming.
+The UN's 2021 report on climate change made for stark reading—especially if you find the term “code red” alarming.

-Compiled by the Intergovernmental Panel on Climate Change (IPCC), the report, found that the target to limit global warming to 1.5C within 20 years will be missed.
+Compiled by the Intergovernmental Panel on Climate Change (IPCC), the report found that the target to limit global warming to 1.5C within 20 years will be missed.
+It stated climate change is widespread, rapid, and intensifying, with some trends now irreversible.
 The UN secretary-general, Antonio Guterres, referred to the findings as a “code red for humanity.”

 For the global construction industry, climate change and decarbonization are topics that hit close to home.